Bijan-K/Tensorflow-MNIST-98Acc/README.md

 # Tensorflow_MNIST_98Acc

-This project was made using Tensorflow's Keras, Keras.dataset(mnist) and efficientnetb0. you can try the model [here](https://huggingface.co/spaces/bijankn/MNIST-with-Tensorflow).
+This project was made using Tensorflow's Keras, Keras.dataset(mnist) and Efficientnetb0.
+You can try the model [here](https://huggingface.co/spaces/bijankn/MNIST-with-Tensorflow).

 ![image](https://github.com/Bijan-K/Tensorflow-MNIST-98Acc/assets/80640045/a79fefb6-dbc0-4ca5-93d4-892bf5d63a27)